 Easy Loading: Ashland lowered the connecting point of the front section trailing arms to the scraper bowl down near the blade to provide easier pull while reducing duck-walking while loading.
 This allows the operator to maintain a higher loading speed and more constant tractor RPM which translates to larger payloads.

 Hydraulic System: The Ashland E-Series Scrapers require three hydraulic remotes to operate the machines.
 One circuit controls the lift cylinders.
-The second circuit controls the apron and the third circuit operated the ejector system.
+The second circuit controls the apron and the third circuit operates the ejector system.
 This allows the operator full control of all the functions independently.